prathimacode-hub/HashnodeBlogs-Backup/cknh4zx7r00ozr2s1dvdx27u4.md

 <h2>#⚡-2articles1week Challenge</h2>

-Hello, All.
+Hello, **All**.

 Welcome to my page.
-Blogs had become a vital part and are most needed by generations across world.
+You can notice that blogs had become a vital part and are most needed by generations across the world.
 Internet is showering blogs these days.
 This article is written as a Task4 for **#HashnodeBootcamp.**

-In this article, I'll articulate my blogging plans I have for my blog in coming future and introduce you to the reasons I blog.
+In this article, I'll articulate my blogging plans I have for my blog in the coming future and introduce you to the reasons I blog.

-Let's get started.
+**Let's get started.**

 <h2>💡Plans for My Blog:</h2>